bobbyg211/ultimate-carousel/README.md

 ### - double check all options are being validated

+### - ~recode UC class two accept two sets of options, desktop and mobile~

 ### - FINAL THOROUGH TESTING & CLEANUP FOR FIRST STABLE BETA

 ### OPTIONAL

 ### - option to show a bit of the next/previous slide

-### - responsiveAdjust itemsPerSlide on screen resize (currently only works on load)

-### - responsiveAdjust active slide visible checker on screen resize (currently only works on load)
+### - responsiveAdjust between desktop and mobile options on screen resize (currently only works on load)

 ### - ADVANCED ADA compliance